borgbackup/borg/docs/faq.rst

 How can I specify the encryption passphrase programmatically?
 -------------------------------------------------------------

-The encryption passphrase or a command to retrieve the passphrase can be specified programmatically using the `BORG_PASSPHRASE` or `BORG_PASSCOMMAND` environment variables.
-This is convenient when setting up automated encrypted backups.
-Another option is to use key file based encryption with a blank passphrase.
-See :ref:`encrypted_repos` for more details.
+There are several ways to specify a passphrase without human intervention:

+Setting ``BORG_PASSPHRASE``
+  The passphrase can be specified using the ``BORG_PASSPHRASE`` enviroment variable.
+  This is often the simplest option, but can be insecure if the script that sets it is world-readable.

   .. _password_env:
   .. note:: Be careful how you set the environment; using the ``env``
           command, a ``system()`` call or using inline shell scripts (e.g. ``BORG_PASSPHRASE=hunter12 borg ...``)
           might expose the credentials in the process list directly